Eomm/blog-posts/posts/bonus-gpg.md

 In practice, GPG delegates all sensitive key usage to `gpg-agent`, which reduces passphrase prompts, centralizes key protection, and limits how often private keys are decrypted.

-That sounds complicated, but don't worry; when it will be configured it will work seamlessly in the background!
+That sounds complicated, but don't worry; once it is configured, it will work seamlessly in the background!

 If you are using macOS, the easiest way to install GPG is by using [Homebrew](https://brew.sh/):